EricTsai83/google-drive/README.md

 - [x] Gray out a row while it's being deleted
 - [x] Disable files from being clicked to open the file view page, except for images.
 - [x] Ensure that when a user changes the file extension, our application displays a `can't view` message.
-- [x] Ensure that even if the image upload has not yet completed, we can leave the page and return later.
+- [x] Ensure that even if the image upload has not yet completed, we can leave the page and return later and display a toast notification.
+- [x] Implement dropzone
+- [x] Change file size to readable format
-- [ ] Implement dropzone
+- [ ] Add timezone conversion

 ## Fun follow ups

-### Change file size to readable format

-### Add timezone conversion

 ### Redesign the theme